prasanna-lmsace/mod_pulse/README.md

       **Full, Not Linked**: If 'Full, Not Linked' is selected, the entire content shall be used without a link to the content afterward.

-15. ***Chapters***
+17. ***Chapters***

       Refer to the divisions or sections within a book that help organize and structure the content.

       Select which chapters of the chosen activity will be included in the notification body.
 To view the chapter content, select the specific chapter using the 'Chapters' option and the content using the 'Content' option for the 'Book' activity.

-15. **Footer Content**
+18. **Footer Content**

       The context of notifications refers to the information and elements placed at the bottom of a notification message.
-This field supports filters and placeholders.

       *`Toggle button - If you enable the toggle button, the provided option will be applied for the 'Footer Content' in the instance; otherwise, the automation templates option of the 'Footer Content' will be applied.`*

-16. **Preview**
+19. **Preview**

-      Click this button to open a modal window that displays the notification, allowing you to select an example user to determine the content of the notification.
+      This option displays the notification, enabling you to choose an example user for evaluating the notification's content within a modal window accessed by clicking the button.

 ![Pulse-automation-instances - Notification](https://github.com/bdecentgmbh/moodle-mod_pulse/assets/57126778/e16ca2ac-c191-49cb-8c90-3089e1f852e3)